nixworks/public/news/2018/01/26/a-fire-breaks-out-in-a-hospital-in-miryang-south-korea-killing-at-least-37-people-and-injuring-over-130-others.md

 # A fire breaks out in a hospital in Miryang, South Korea, killing at least 37 people and injuring over 130 others.

-At least 41 people are killed and more than 80 injured in a fire at a hospital in South Korea which mostly cares for elderly people.
+2018 Miryang hospital fire: At least 41 people are killed and more than 80 injured in a fire at a hospital in South Korea which mostly cares for elderly people.

 ### Sources: